 |Mobility: The offer is not suitable for people with reduced mobility.
 Please contact us for more information.|

-Over gentle hills, through green forests, along countless lakes and even more castles and fortresses, this journey leads into the legendary Scottish Highlands.
-That's where William Wallace and Bonny Prince Charlie fought against English rule and Rob Roy did his mischief.
-And where the people are so friendly that you don't really want to go home anymore.
+Over rolling hills, through green forests, along countless lochs and even more castles and fortresses, this journey takes you to the legendary Scottish Highlands.
+There, where William Wallace and Bonny Prince Charlie fought against the English rule and Rob Roy was up to mischief.
+And where the people are so friendly that you really don't want to go home.

-Highlights of our trip include a visit to Eilean Donan Castle, where a few scenes for the film "Highlander - there can only be one" were shot, and a tour of Edradour, Scotland's smallest and most beautiful whisky distillery.
-You will also be impressed by the rides on the single track roads through the loneliness of the Highlands, we are sure of it!
+Highlights of our trip include a visit to Eilean Donan Castle, where some scenes for the movie "Highlander - there can be only one" were shot, and a visit to Edradour, Scotland's smallest and most beautiful whisky distillery.
+But we're also sure you'll be impressed by the drives on the single track roads through the solitude of the Highlands!

-By the way, neither left-hand traffic nor the weather are a reason to avoid Scotland.
-As a motorcyclist you get used to riding "on the wrong side of the road" very quickly.
-Dangers lurk there rather when crossing the road than pedestrians!
+By the way, neither the left-hand traffic nor the weather is a reason to avoid Scotland.
+As a motorcyclist you get used to driving "on the wrong side of the road" very quickly.
+Dangers lurk there rather when crossing the road as pedestrians!

-And "if you don't like the weather in Scotland, wait five minutes," say the Scots.
-In other words, permanently bad weather is very rare in Scotland, especially in June, the driest month.
-A steady wind usually drives the clouds away quickly, and after a short shower the sun shines again.
+And "if you don't like the weather in Scotland, wait five minutes", say the Scots.
+In other words, permanently bad weather is very rare in Scotland, especially in the driest month of June.
+A steady wind usually disperses the clouds quickly, and after a short shower the sun shines again.

-Well, what are you waiting for?
-To the Highlands!
+So, what are you waiting for?
+Let's go to the Highlands!

-Day 1: Journey to Ijmuiden/Amsterdam to the ferry.
+Day 1: Travel to Ijmuiden/Amsterdam for the ferry.

-Departure at 10 am from the Geismühle Ost rest stop (A57) or individual arrival to our ferry connection from Ijmuiden/Amsterdam to Newcastle upon Tyne.
-As this is a night ferry, we arrive rested in the northeast of England the next morning.
+Departure at 10am from the service area Geismühle Ost (A57) or individual arrival to our ferry connection from Ijmuiden/Amsterdam to Newcastle upon Tyne.
+Since it is a night ferry, we arrive the next morning rested in the northeast of England.